mike182uk/snake/README.md

 #### Why is the matrix that is used by the renderer generated on each tick instead of being persisted for the life of the game?

-While this seems like a more sane approach, it turned out to be a pain to keep the matrix up to date based on events happening in the game (i.e having to unset values in the matrix when the snake moved, having to relocate the snake extension when it had been consumed etc.).
+While this seems like a more sane approach, it turned out to be a pain to keep the matrix up to date based on events happening in the game (i.e having to unset values in the matrix when the snake moved, having to relocate the food when it has been consumed etc.).
 Also, having to determine where things are placed in the game meant having to iterate over the rows in the matrix multiple times, which was inefficient.

-The alternative approach I took was persisting the coordinates for each part of the snake and the location of the snake extension (on a matrix that would be generated in the future - we can calculate these coordinates before generating the matrix as we know the size of the matrix upfront), then generate a matrix on each tick of the game loop, compositing the snake and snake extension on top of it.
+The alternative approach I took was persisting the coordinates for each part of the snake and the location of the food (on a matrix that would be generated in the future - we can calculate these coordinates before generating the matrix as we know the size of the matrix upfront), then generate a matrix on each tick of the game loop, compositing the snake and food on top of it.
 This greatly simplifies the logic and increases the efficiency although requires a different mental model when thinking about the game state.